osrf/rocker/README.md

 You can send a takeoff command and then click to command the vehicle to fly to a point on the map.

-## Fly a plane

-Example usage with a plane

-    rocker --nvidia --x11 --user --home --pull --pulse tfoote/drone_demo roslaunch sitl_launcher plane_demo.launch world_name:=worlds/plane.world gui:=false

-In QGroundControl go ahead and make a mission, upload it, and then start the mission.

 ## ROS 2 rviz

     rocker --nvidia --x11 osrf/ros:crystal-desktop rviz2